UofA-CSc-520-Spring-2020/CSc520Spr20-CourseMaterials/HomeworkWriteups/hw2-opsem-writeup.md

  * Local variables for Impcore pass simple tests.

-### Satisfactory

-Course staff believe they can see motivation for changes to interpreter, but more changes were made than necessary.

-• Local variables for Impcore pass some tests.

-### Must improve

-Course staff cannot understand what ideas were used to change the interpreter.

-• Local variables for Impcore pass few or no tests.

-## Naming

-### Exemplary

-Where the code implements math, the names of each variable in the code is either the same as what’s in the math (e.g., rho for ρ), or is an English equivalent for what the code stands for (e.g., parameters or parms for ρ).

-### Satisfactory

-Where the code implements math, the names don’t help the course staff figure out how the code corresponds to the math.

-### Must Improve

-Where the code implements math, the course staff cannot figure out how the code corresponds to the math.

-## Structure
+#### Satisfactory

+ * Course staff believe they can see motivation for changes to interpreter, but more changes were made than necessary.

+ * Local variables for Impcore pass some tests.

+#### Must improve

+ * Course staff cannot understand what ideas were used to change the interpreter.

+ * Local variables for Impcore pass few or no tests.

+### Naming

+#### Exemplary

+ * Where the code implements math, the names of each variable in the code is either the same as what’s in the math (e.g., rho for ρ), or is an English equivalent for what the code stands for (e.g., parameters or parms for ρ).

+#### Satisfactory

+ * Where the code implements math, the names don't help the course staff figure out how the code corresponds to the math.

+#### Must Improve

+ * Where the code implements math, the course staff cannot figure out how the code corresponds to the math.

+### Structure

+#### Exemplary

+ * The code is so clear that course staff can instantly tell whether it is correct or incorrect.

+ * There’s only as much code as is needed to do the job.

+ * The code contains no redundant case analysis.

+#### Satisfactory

+ * Course staff have to work to tell whether the code is correct or incorrect.

+ * There’s somewhat more code than is needed to do the job.

+ * The code contains a little redundant case analysis.

+#### Must Improve

+ * From reading the code, course staff cannot tell whether it is correct or incorrect.

+ * From reading the code, course staff cannot easily tell what it is doing.

+ * There's about twice as much code as is needed to do the job.

+ * A significant fraction of the case analyses in the code, maybe a third, are redundant.

+## Operational semantics

+Here is an extensive list of criteria for judging semantics, rules, derivations, and metatheoretic proofs.
+As always, you are aiming for the left-hand column, you might be willing to settle for the middle column, and you want to avoid the right-hand column.

+### Changed rules of Impcore (Exercise 21)

+#### Exemplary

+ * Every inference rule has a single conclusion, which is a judgment form of the operational semantics.

+ * In every inference rule, every premise is either a judgment form of the operational semantics or a simple mathematical predicate such as equality or set membership.

+ * In every inference rule, if two states, two environments, or two of any other thing must be the same, then they are notated using a single metavariable that appears in multiple places.
+   (Example: ρ or σ)

+ * In every inference rule, if two states, two environments, or two of any other thing may be different, then they are notated using different metavariables.
+(Example: ρ and ρ')

+ * New language designs use or change just enough rules to do the job.

+ * Inference rules use one judgment form per syntactic category.

+#### Satisfactory

+ * In every inference rule, two states, two environments, or two of any other thing must be the same, yet they are notated using different metavariables.
+However, the inference rule includes a premise that these metavariables are equal.
+(Example: ρ1 = ρ2)

+ * A new language design has a few too many new or changes a few too many existing rules.

+ * Or, a new language design is missing a few rules that are needed, or it doesn’t change a few existing rules that need to be changed.

+#### Must Improve

+ * Notation that is presented as an inference rule has more than one judgment form or other predicate below the line.

+ * Inference rules contain notation above the line that does not resemble a judgment form and is not a simple mathematical predicate.

+ * Inference rules contain notation, either above or below the line, that resembles a judgment form but is not actually a judgment form.

+ * In every inference rule, two states, two environments, or two of any other thing must be the same, yet they are notated using different metavariables, and nothing in the rule forces these metavariables to be equal.
+(Example: ρ and ρ' are both used, yet they must be identical.)

+ * In some inference rule, two states, two environments, or two other things may be different, but they are notated using a single metavariable.
+   (Example: using ρ everywhere, but in some places, ρ' is needed.)

+ * In a new language design, the number of new or changed rules is a lot different from what is needed.

+ * Inference rules contain a mix of judgment forms even when describing the semantics of a single syntactic category.

+### Program to probe Impcore/Awk/Icon semantics (Exercise 22)

+#### Exemplary

+ * The program which is supposed to behave differently in Awk, Icon, and Impcore semantics behaves exactly as specified with each semantics.

+#### Satisfactory

+ * The program that is supposed to behave differently in Awk, Icon, and Impcore semantics behaves almost exactly as specified with each semantics.

+#### Must Improve

+ * The program which is supposed to behave differently in Awk, Icon, and Impcore semantics gets one or more semantics wrong.

+ * The program which is supposed to behave differently in Awk, Icon, and Impcore semantics looks like it is probably correct, but it does not meet the specification: either running the code does not print, or it prints two or more times.

+### Derivations (Exercises 13 and 14)

+#### Exemplary

+ * In every derivation, every utterance is either a judgment form of the operational semantics or a simple mathematical predicate such as equality or set membership.

+ * In every derivation, every judgement follows from instantiating a rule from the operational semantics.
+(Instantiating means substituting for meta variables.)
+The judgement appears below a horizontal line, and above that line is one derivation of each premise.

+ * In every derivation, equal environments are notated equally.
+In a derivation, ρ and ρ' must refer to different environments.

+ * Every derivation takes the form of a tree.
+The root of the tree, which is written at the bottom, is the judgment that is derived (proved).

+ * In every derivation, new bindings are added to an environment exactly as and when required by the semantics.

+#### Satisfactory

+ * In one or more derivations, there are a few horizontal lines that appear to be instances of inference rules, but the instantiations are not valid.
+(Example: rule requires two environments to be the same, but in the derivation they are different.)

+ * In a derivation, the semantics requires new bindings to be added to some environments, and the derivation contains environments extended with the right new bindings, but not in exactly the right places.

+#### Must Improve

+ * In one or more derivations, there are horizontal lines that the course staff is unable to relate to any inference rule.

+ * In one or more derivations, there are many horizontal lines that appear to be instances of inference rules, but the instantiations are not valid.

+ * A derivation is called for, but course staff cannot identify the tree structure of the judgments forming the derivation.

+ * In a derivation, the semantics requires new bindings to be added to some environments, and the derivation does not contain any environments extended with new bindings, but the new bindings in the derivation are not the bindings required by the semantics.
+   (Example: the semantics calls for a binding of answer to 42, but instead answer is bound to 0.)

+ * In a derivation, the semantics requires new bindings to be added to some environments, but the derivation does not contain any environments extended with new bindings.

+### Metatheory (Exercise 20)

+#### Exemplary

+ * Metatheoretic proofs operate by structural induction on derivations, and derivations are named.

+ * Metatheoretic proofs classify derivations by case analysis over the final rule in each derivation.
+The case analysis includes every possible derivation, and cases with similar proofs are grouped together.

+#### Satisfactory

+ * Metatheoretic proofs operate by structural induction on derivations, but derivations and subderivations are not named, so course staff may not be certain of what’s being claimed.

+* Metatheoretic proofs classify derivations by case analysis over the final rule in each derivation.
+The case analysis includes every possible derivation, but the grouping of the cases does not bring together cases with similar proofs.

+#### Must Improve

+ * Metatheoretic proofs don't use structural induction on derivations (serious fault).

+ * Metatheoretic proofs have incomplete case analyses of derivations.

+ * Metatheoretic proofs are missing many cases (serious fault).

+ * Course staff cannot figure out how metatheoretic proof is broken down by cases (serious fault).